BalLab/streamzero-site/content/en/docs/fx/Developer_Guide/git_integration.md

 title: "Git Integration"
 linkTitle: "Git Integration"
 description: >-
-  How to integrate a Git Repository with the StreamZero Platform.
+  How to integrate a Git Repository with the {{< param replacables.brand_name  >}} Platform.
 ---

-The Git Integration is the capability to generate a connection from a git repository with projects and synchronise the Packages from the Executor with the git repository, with the goal to execute it through the StreamZero FX Platform.
-It provides another, more fluent way for connecting scripts with the StreamZero FX Platform without the necessity to upload files directly to the platform.
+The Git Integration is the capability to generate a connection from a git repository with projects and synchronise the Packages from the Executor with the git repository, with the goal to execute it through the {{< param replacables.brand_name  >}} FX Platform.
+It provides another, more fluent way for connecting scripts with the {{< param replacables.brand_name  >}} FX Platform without the necessity to upload files directly to the platform.

 A new Project will be created to showcase the capabilty of the git integration: